 Joshua S. Moskovitz

-Joshua S. Moskovitz is a seasoned litigator who focuses on civil rights matters.
+Josh is a seasoned litigator who focuses on civil rights matters.
 He has been lead counsel on Section 1983 cases throughout the federal and state courts of New York.
-For the past three years, Super Lawyers has named Josh a "Rising Star" in the New York area for his civil rights work.
+For each of the past five years, Super Lawyers has named Josh a "Rising Star" in the New York area for his civil rights work.
+Josh is regularly quoted in the news for his work.

 In addition to his trial work, Josh maintains an active appellate practice.
 He has won appeals in federal and state appellate courts throughout New York.